Ads keep this website free for you.

 The late filing penalty is 5% of the balance owing, plus 1% of the balance owing for each full month that your return is late, to a maximum of 12 months (that would be a total penalty of 17% of the balance owing).

 If you have incurred late-filing penalties in any of the three preceding taxation years, your late filing penalties are doubled.
 You'll be charged 10% of the balance owing, plus 2% of the balance owing for each full month that your return is late, to a maximum of 20 months.
-For more information, see the CRA web page Interest and the late-filing penalty (link at bottom).
+For more information, see the CRA web page Interest and the late-filing penalty.

-Tax Tip: Always pay your tax instalments on time!
+Tax Tip: File your tax return on time to avoid penalties!

 TaxTips.ca Resources